arnaudin/arnaudin.github.io/_projects/brightidea-programs.md

   - section_layout: text
     content: |
+      **Always-on, Personal Idea Management**

       The types of innovation programs recommended in IPM are timebound by design, with start & end dates as opposed to being always-on.
 This keeps them focused, manageable, and impactful with clear milestones defined upfront.
 We had previously watched new, small customers fail under always-on suggestion boxes so our methodology intentionally avoided these pitfalls.
 However, this was a common point of friction in sales.

       We ended up developing a new concept called "My Ideas" that allows employees to capture & manage ideas in a personal repository, and later submit them to programs when the opportunity arises (e.g. a biannual hackathon).
 This solves the problem of "anytime anywhere" ideas, while avoiding unecessary burden on program managers.
-Now sales objections could be neutralized before they even came to mind.
-This improved sales efficiency & success, and admittedly filled a product gap.
+With objections now neutralized, sales efficiency & success improved drastically, and we filled a longtime product gap.

   - section_layout: 2col
     images:
-      - caption: 'With My Ideas, every user now has a personal, private repository to capture ideas any time, whenever inspiration strikes'
+      - caption: 'With My Ideas, every user can now capture ideas from anywhere in Brightidea straight to their own personal, private repository'
         description: 'My Ideas - Always-on ideation'
         url: '/projects/brightidea-programs/brightidea-capture-an-idea.png'
         width:
         height:
-      - caption: 'With My Ideas, every user now has a personal, private repository to capture ideas any time, whenever inspiration strikes'
+      - caption: 'My Ideas provies simple management and editing, so ideas can be refined before submitting them to shared innovation challenges or pipelines; the v1 modal editor is shown above'
         description: 'My Ideas - Always-on ideation'
-        url: '/projects/brightidea-programs/brightidea-capture-an-idea.png'
+        url: '/projects/brightidea-programs/brightidea-my-ideas.png'
         width:
         height:

   - section_layout: text
     content: |
+      **The Pitch Program**

       Finally, we conceived a general-purpose recurring program to ensure ongoing customer success--the Pitch Program.
-This is a scalable competition in the style of Shark Tank, great for discovering the most impactful ideas while engaging employees.
+This is a scalable competition in the style of Shark Tank, great for engaging employees in order to find the most impactful ideas.
 I presented "How To Run a Successful Pitch Program" at [Synthesize 2018](https://synthesize.brightidea.com/), and we also developed the content into an ebook for customers and prospects.

   - section_layout: 2col
     images: